cabforum/smime/SBR.md

 1. Name of the organization being audited;
 2. Name and address of the organization performing the audit;
 3. The SHA-256 fingerprint of all Roots and Subordinate CA Certificates, including Cross Certificates, that were in-scope of the audit;
-4. Audit criteria, with version number(s), that were used to audit each of the certificates (and associated keys);
+4. Audit criteria, with version number(s), that were used to audit each of the Certificates (and associated keys);
 5. A list of the CA policy documents, with version numbers, referenced during the audit;
 6. Whether the audit assessed a period of time or a point in time;
 7. The start date and end date of the Audit Period, for those that cover a period of time;